Brennanlehman/datafun-06-eda/README.md

 _Objective_:
 Perform and publish a custom EDA project to demnostrate skills with Jupyter, pandas, Seaborn and popular tools for data analytics.
 The notebook should tell a data story and visually present findings in a clear and engaging manner.

-_Data Set_: Titanic passenger data set will be used for this project
+_Data Set_: Titanic passenger data set will be used for this project.
+This dataset provides information about passengers on the Titanic, including whether they survived or not, their class (1st, 2nd, or 3rd), sex, age, the number of siblings/spouses aboard (sibsp), the number of parents/children aboard (parch), the ticket number, fare, cabin number, and the port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton)

 Here is an example of the data:
 |survived |	pclass|	sex	|age    |	sibsp	|parch	|fare	|embarked	|class	|who	|adult_male	|deck	     |embark_town	|